PdxCodeGuild/Full-Stack-Day-Class/practice/bus-stop-finder.md

 # Practice: Bus Stop Finder

-Save your solution in a directory in `practice/` in a branch named `bus-stop`.
+Save your solution in a directory in `practice/` and in a branch named `bus-stop`.
 Your HTML file should be named `index.html`, your CSS file named `site.css`, and your JS file named `site.js` in that directory.
 Any keys should live in a `secrets.js`.